adobeio/adobeio-documentation/README.md

     ![trigger dialog](https://user-images.githubusercontent.com/29133525/30291268-92d7eaa4-96ef-11e7-83db-d6c6da15dcf3.png)

 6. On the **Triggers Settings** page, define the business rules for your trigger.
 You can drag a dimension/metric box from the left panel to the right side of the screen and then specify the business rules for what must happen and what must not happen in a session.
 In this case, we set the trigger to fire after 10 minutes of inactivity after the rules are met.

     ![triggers settings page](https://user-images.githubusercontent.com/29133525/30291990-c37f6ff4-96f1-11e7-84ff-51559bd886c2.png)

 7. Click the **Save** button.

 Once you save the trigger, any event in your report suite that meets the defined business rules criteria will cause a trigger to fire.
-You can view the status of triggers on the **Trigger** page.
+You can view the status of triggers on the **Triggers** page.

 ![triggers listing](https://user-images.githubusercontent.com/29133525/30292257-af31b0ce-96f2-11e7-8e3c-32531e0d0d9e.png)

-## IO Integration
+## <a name="Integrate-with-Adobe-I/O">Integrate with Adobe I/O</a>

-To integrate with Adobe IO:
+To integrate with Adobe I/O:

-1. On the Adobe IO console, click **New Integration**.
+1. On the Adobe I/O console, click **New Integration**.

     ![new integration button](https://user-images.githubusercontent.com/29133525/30292388-2ccdd986-96f3-11e7-93bd-93f74bb4e3a4.png)